Small Elopement Ceremony Packages or Legalization of Marriage services can also be provided, depending upon your needs.

 Our list includes exceptional photography, premium DJ services, stylish lighting, one incredible venue, tasteful decor and occasion rentals, exciting photo booths, elegant hair styling and even a first class mortgage broker.
 Information is set out at: Preferred Vendors

-A wedding ceremony rehearsal, whether conducted by us, your wedding venue planner or in your own living room is a MUST for peace of mind and flow of the ceremony – it also makes your wedding party feel more at ease.
-Please see our article on rehearsals at https://www.linkedin.com/pulse/do-i-need-wedding-rehearsal-aileen-dockerty
+A wedding ceremony rehearsal, whether conducted by us, your venue, wedding planner or in your own living room is a MUST for peace of mind and flow of the ceremony – it also makes your wedding party feel more at ease.
+Please see our article on rehearsals at Do I Need a Rehearsal?

 The Unity Sand Ceremony is ideal for any wedding.
 This ceremony option symbolizes the joining of the couple.
 The sand is used to symbolize the uniting of the couple.
 Their separate lives are represented by two vials of sand (usually different colours).
 The couple come together after the exchange of vows, and pour the two individual vials of sand into one into one vase.
 The flow of the sand symbolizes the joining of the couple as they share their first experience of unity as a married couple.
 In addition, this ritual is used when there are young children involved and the couple are looking for a ritual to involve the children, and additional vials of coloured sand can be used.
 The unity vase is then a keepsake of your wedding day.
 Price includes two vials of sand and keepsake glass container with lid.